 As a pregnant veggie, food was a little difficult for me.
 Spain is all about the fish (which Steven loved!), and it was difficult to see so much delicious Sangria that I couldn’t have, but I managed just fine haha.
 I ate a whole lot of fresh bread (Every day.
 Don’t judge me) and pasta and even tried a veggie paella.
 It was hard as there were lots of things I couldn’t have, and as a pregnant bean, things I didn’t fancy.
 However, we found a great vegetarian place called Clorofil•la Cuina Vegetariana which I would highly recommend even if you are a carnivore.
 It was very cute and Instagramable and the food was lovely.

 Basically, Menorca was lush.
 Being pregnant meant I slept a lot and ate very little, but I got to do so in a really beautiful place and I slept so well that week, it was pretty wonderful.
 We’re so grateful to Jan for the amazing apartment to stay in, and we’re already planning on returning!
+This time, with our baby in tow, and I’m so excited to check out these family-friendly Menorca beaches.

 Also, how beautiful is this man?